The Bankrate promise

-How to choose the best car insurance company
+How to choose the best car insurance

 1. Determine your unique needs

-2. Find providers within your area
+2. Find insurance providers that match your priorities

 3. Check trusted third-party ratings

-5. Compare quotes based on coverage
+5. Compare insurance quotes based on coverage

 Frequently asked questions